dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

     - SonicWall Mobile Connect
     - Zscaler App

+    > [!NOTE]
+    > As the admin, if you are using the Pulse Secure VPN app, you can choose to use app-layer or packet-layer tunneling.
+Set the `ProviderType` value to **app-proxy** for app-layer tunneling or **packet-tunnel** for packet-layer tunneling.

 ### Connect using the per-app VPN

 Verify the zero-touch experience by connecting without having to select the VPN or type your credentials.
 The zero-touch experience means: